 - 1/4 teaspoon black pepper (more or less to taste)

 - Grill the steak until it’s done to your liking.
 Let rest for 15 minutes before slicing into thin strips.
 You can also grill it in a grill pan or in a cast-iron skillet.
-But I think that the Blackstone griddle gives it a nice crusty outside and keeps it from getting dry.
+But I think that the flat top grill gives it a nice crusty outside and keeps it from getting dry.

 - Mix the Cajun seasonings and ketchup with Worcestershire sauce in a bowl until they’re combined well enough that they blend nicely but remain distinct entities.
 This can take some time; just keep mixing until they’re blended evenly!